pkibenge/pkibenge.github.io/_posts/blog/2018-02-22-why-diversity-in-tech-matters.md

 ---

 Now that I have arrived in this field I can't thank the online community of women and women of colour in tech that I have found through Instagram, Twitter and Facebook enough.
-There is something powerful about being seen, heard, supported and celebrated by individuals who have similar experiences as you.
-My only wish is that I found them sooner but hopefully as this diversity in tech movement grows no member of an underrepresented community in tech will think a career in this field is not for them.
+There is something powerful about being seen, heard, supported and celebrated by individuals who have similar experiences as you do.
+My only regret is that did not find them sooner but hopefully as this diversity in tech movement grows no member of an underrepresented community will think a career in this field is not for them.

+Best,

+<strong>Patti</strong>